 - Some personal liability coverage if a small watercraft is involved.

-If you are injured or your boat is damaged, you should check the terms of your insurance policies carefully to determine if you are covered for the loss.
-If another person is involved, you may also be able to look to their insurance provider for reimbursement of your expenses.
+If you are injured or your boat is damaged, you should carefully check the terms of your insurance policies to determine if you are covered for the loss.
+If another person is involved, you may also be able to look to their insurance provider to reimburse your expenses.
 Your attorney can review these policies with you to help you to understand your coverage.

 What type of boat or watercraft is it?

-If you have any type of boat or personal watercraft, you should have a specific boat insurance policy that will provide both property and liability coverage.
+If you have any type of boat or personal watercraft, you should have a specific boat insurance policy that provides property and liability coverage.
 You can often get a boat insurance policy from the same insurance company that you use for your homeowners’ or car insurance, although there are insurers that specialize only in boat insurance.

 Who is operating the boat?